ethanrutt/clordle/README.md

 # TODO
 * make keyboard functional
-* fix indexer importError bug
+* fix keyboard coloring bug
+* make form focus on first letter at all times so that you don't have to click